Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to read memory contents, disclose information, or cause a denial-of-service condition.
+Successful exploitation of these vulnerabilities could allow an attacker to execute malicious Javascript code, obtain sensitive information, or steal session cookies.

 3. TECHNICAL DETAILS